Scriptor/pharen/reference.markdown

 - *Everything* looks like a function call, even if-statements and function definitions.

 {% highlight clojure %}
-; A basic function call, my-function is passed a string and a variable (my-function "argument 1" argument-2)
+; A basic function call: my-function is passed a string and a variable (my-function "argument 1" argument-2)
 ; Expressions can be used anywhere that atomic values can be used.
 (my-function (another-function "argument 1") argument-2)